cscorley/Kaleidoscope/README.md

 ## Assertions

-Assertions are probably the most important aspect of Kaleidoscope-Testings API.
+Assertions are probably the most important aspect of Kaleidoscope-Simulators API.
 They are boolean conditions that are evaluated at specific points during the firmware simulation.
 If an assertion fails, an error message is produced and the test is considered as unsuccessfull.